Merck/pmpo/README.md

 (x - 304.70)^2 / (2.0 * (94.05)^2)) * np.power(1.0 + 0.03 * np.power(0.83, -1.0 * (x - 304.70)), -1.0) + [TPSA] 0.33 *
 np.exp(-1.0 * (x - 50.70)^2 / (2.0 * (28.30)^2)) * np.power(1.0 + 0.15 * np.power(0.79, -1.0 * (x - 50.70)), -1.0)
 ```

-You can see how it has the name of the model ("CNS pMPO") followed by all the relevant data that would be expected on
-input to the model (e.g. "MW") and the equation for that particular piece of data.

 You can use your model on any dictionary of data with the expected tags.
 For example: